Explorer

 Symbolism

-Green represents the land and forests, red represents the struggle for freedom, black represents the people, and orange represents the country's mineral wealth (specifically copper).
-The soaring eagle represents the people's ability to rise above national problems.
+Green represents the land, red represents the struggle for freedom, black represents the people, and orange represents copper wealth.
+The soaring eagle represents rising above problems.

 History